 I remember my parents insisting on travel insurance for me—while I whined about the extra expense.
 In hindsight, even though nothing untoward occurred, being covered was still a consolation that would cushion my fears in the icy wilderness.

 Eventually, we reached a semblance of civilisation in a train station and received a mobile signal, long after dusk had cast its shadow over the pristine white landscape.
 We calculated that there was no way we were going to finish our hike on time, so we headed back to our AirBnB.

 So now we have an unused tent.
 Any takers?

 Good travel insurance is going to give you the peace of mind to live your best life on your travels.
 And if you want coverage that’s worth your dollars, MSIG offers the best overall value for its price, offering up to $250k in coverage for medical expenses and accidents.

 Their TravelEasy plan offers comprehensive coverage from personal accidents, medical related expenses, travel inconveniences, along with lifestyle benefits including adventurous activities like hang gliding, riding snowmobiles, and even marathons.
 Enhanced benefits even include maternity related overseas medical expenses.

 Having comprehensive coverage ensures that when Murphy’s Law comes knocking, you’ll be able to answer the door safely.

 So to those with a hunger for adrenaline and thrill-seeking in their blood—go forth and prosper!
 Just remember that it’s always better to have protection.

-MSIG is offering a promotion for their TravelEasy plan—60% off Single Trips Plan and 20% off Annual Trip Plan till 30 Nov 2019.
+MSIG is offering a promotion for their TravelEasy plan—60% off Single Trips Plan and 20% off their Annual Trip Plan from now till 23 December 2019.
+Plus, stand a chance to win in their daily lucky draw.
 You can sign up for it here.

 Wish you had the guts to YOLO across the globe?
 Me too.
 Fantasize about your travels with us at email@example.com.